hiking in peru

 The route connects several archaeological sites linked to Runcurakay, Sayacmarca, Phuyucptamarca, Wiñaywayna, and finally Machu Picchu.

-The most remarkable of them are the Patallacta ruins with 100 Incas buildings, terraces, and a sanctuary for high ceremonies.
+The most remarkable are the Patallacta ruins, which include 100 Inca buildings, terraces, and a sanctuary for high ceremonies.

 Phuyupatamarca or cloud town is characterized by its irrigation systems, terraces, and ceremonial baths used by Incas priests.
 Also, it was a place of worship to the water.

-Wiñay Wayna, (Forever Young Town) is a group of edification destined for production, (terraces), and an administrative center of food guarded in its storage (Tambos)
+Wiñay Wayna, (Forever Young Town) is a group of edifications destined for production (terraces) and an administrative center of food guarded in its storage (Tambos)

 3. Choquequirao